 At the end of the hall lay the beautiful young maiden as the wizard had promised.
 She was indeed beautiful as she lay sleeping in a tomb of crystal which was guided on either side by two ugly skeleton figures, the one on the right holding a falchion bright, the one on the left holding a horn.

-The Wizard explained that the young maiden’s fate depended on whether he should chose the horn or the sword.
+The wizard explained that the young maiden’s fate depended on whether he should choose the horn or the sword.
 After considering for much time, Sir Guy finally chose to blow the horn, but his choice proved disastrous, he fell into an immediate sleep and awoke to find himself caught once more in the storms outside Dunstanburgh Castle.

 Shame on the coward who sounded a horn